catseye/SITU-SOL/doc/cartridge/README.md

 ends in memory, effectively tricking it into saving $8000-$8FFF.
 Yes, OK, this is only a 4K cartridge image, but that should be fine for now.
 And there is a small caveat: when you save a memory image like this, the first two bytes contain the load address.
-VICE seems to understand this, for cartridge images, but other tools, such as an EPROM burner, might not, because those two bytes would not be present on a real ROM itself.
+VICE seems to understand this when you attach a cartridge image, but other tools, such as an EPROM burner, might not, because those two bytes would not be present on a real ROM itself.

 But first, there's a wrinkle.
 When SITU-MON was written it was not given the ability to exit, so how do we even drop to BASIC?